HARMEAN

 Notes 🔗

-Ensure that you input valid numeric values when using the HARMEAN function.
-It is essential to understand that the harmonic mean differs from other types of averages, such as the arithmetic mean or geometric mean, and serves a specific purpose in data analysis.
-Use the harmonic mean when you need to account for varying rates or magnitudes in your dataset, giving more weight to lower values.
+Input valid numeric values when using the HARMEAN function.
+The harmonic mean differs from other averages like the arithmetic or geometric mean, serving a specific purpose in data analysis.
+Use it when you need to account for varying rates or magnitudes in your dataset, giving more weight to lower values.

 Questions 🔗